Rules & Regulations

 - Assabet River National Wildlife Refuge Fishing

-- Fishing is only allowed from the two fishing piers on Puffer Pond: the handicap-accessible fishing pier on the Sandbank Trail and at the Barron Fishing Access Site on the Puffer Pond trail.
+- Fishing is only allowed from the two fishing piers on Puffer Pond: the Barron Fishing Access Site on the Puffer Pond trail, and the handicap-accessible fishing pier on the Sandbank Trail.

 - Fishing from the banks of Puffer Pond is not permitted.